Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Related Work

 \textbf{Motion information.} To leverage the property that salient objects usually have distinctive motion that can be distinguished from the background, some methods have exploited the short-term motion information obtained from pre-trained optical flow estimation models.
-MATNet~\cite{MATNet} has a two-stream encoder that employs RGB images and flow maps to separately treat appearance and motion, which was performed for the first time.
+MATNet~\cite{MATNet} has a two-stream encoder that employs RGB images and optical flow maps to separately treat appearance and motion, which was performed for the first time.
 RTNet~\cite{RTNet} focuses on the problem that motion information is sometimes too noisy, which results in misguidance about the object.
-To solve this, a novel reciprocal transformation network is proposed to correlate the intra-frame contrast, motion cues, and temporal coherence of recurring objects.
+To solve this, a reciprocal transformation network is proposed to correlate the intra-frame contrast, motion cues, and temporal coherence of recurring objects.
 FSNet~\cite{FSNet} introduces a full-duplex strategy to better exchange useful cues between appearance and motion information.
 It comprises a relational cross-attention module to realize bidirectional message propagation across embedding subspaces.
-TransportNet~\cite{TransportNet} establishes the correspondence between appearance and motion information while suppressing the distracting noises via optimal structural matching using Sinkhorn layers.
+TransportNet~\cite{TransportNet} establishes the correspondence between appearance and motion cues while suppressing the distracting noises via optimal structural matching using Sinkhorn layers.
 AMC-Net~\cite{AMC-Net} modulates the weights of appearance and motion features and suppresses the redundant and misleading information by evaluating the importance of each modality.
-As each frame is separately processed in these two-stream methods, only an RGB image and an optical flow map are required to infer a single frame.
-However, since this method is highly dependent on the quality of optical flow maps, reliable mask prediction cannot be achieved.
+As each frame is separately processed in these two-stream methods, only an RGB image and an optical flow map are required to infer each frame.
+However, since they are highly dependent on the quality of optical flow maps (susceptible to low-quality optical flow maps), stable and reliable prediction cannot be achieved.